laur89/docker-borg-mysql-backup/README.md

 ### list.sh

-`list` script is for listing archives in a borg repo.
+`list` script is for listing archives in a borg repo or contents of an archive.

-    usage: list [-h] [-rl] [-p ARCHIVE_PREFIX] [-B BORG_OPTS] [-L LOCAL_REPO] [-R REMOTE] [-T REMOTE_REPO]
+    usage: list [-h] [-rl] [-p ARCHIVE_PREFIX] [-B BORG_OPTS] [-L LOCAL_REPO] [-R REMOTE] [-T REMOTE_REPO] [-a ARCHIVE_NAME]

-    List archives in a borg repository
+    List archives in a borg repository or contents of an archive

     arguments:
       -h                      show help and exit